vishalkrishna90/BANK-NOTE-AUTHENTICATION-PREDICTION/README.md

 - Make Pickle File
 - Create New Enviornment
 - Create Web App With Streamlit
-- Upload All Files In Github repository
+- Upload All Files In Github Repository
 - Deploy Model On Heroku

 **Web App Overview**